richardschneider/net-udns/doc/articles/intro.md

   to a standard DNS server and receive a response; uses UPD and then TCP (if needed).
 - [DohClient](xref:Makaretu.Dns.DohClient) is used to send a [Message](xref:Makaretu.Dns.Message)
   to a DNS over HTTPS server and receive a response.
+- [DotClient](xref:Makaretu.Dns.DotClient) is used to send a [Message](xref:Makaretu.Dns.Message)
+  to a DNS over TLS server and receive a response.

 ## Usage